July 4, 2014

 My brother Anthony is, well, a character.
 He’s lived in Yellowknife, NWT for over 30 years now, and he’s fairly famous in those parts.
-Despite his rather gruff exterior, he is an extremely gifted, artistic man who has never abandoned the sheer joy of childhood.
+He builds a giant snow castle on Great Slave Lake each year, where for 19 years now he’s hosted the SnowKing Winter Festival (he, of course, is the Snow King), he organizes an annual pond regatta each summer, and, despite his rather gruff exterior, he is an extremely gifted, artistic man who has never abandoned the sheer joy of childhood.
 He is, and remains, a kid at heart.
 Continue Reading Tech-no Thank-you

 The 29th Annual International Technology and Persons with Disabilities Conference (aka CSUN) is just around the corner.
 CSUN is an investment and planning for success will maximize that investment – arrive with a plan of what you want to learn and take away from CSUN.
 As you plan your week, consider the following tips I’ve collected from years past.

 Continue Reading CSUN For Newbies

 This is NOT a post to try and convince you to vote one way or the other – that is a decision that you must make yourself, based upon your thoughts, beliefs and convictions.
 What this IS however is a plea to my US friends to get out and vote.
 It is appalling how few Americans exercise their vote, and the stakes and reasons for voting today could not be more important.

 Continue Reading Be Careful How you Vote